What is personal data?

 Accessing and updating your information

 You have the right to see the information we hold about you and to ask us to: (a) make any changes to ensure that any information we hold about you is accurate and up to date; (b) erase or stop processing any information we hold about you where there is no longer a legal ground for us to hold it; or (c) in some cases, transfer any information we hold about you to a specified third party.
 If you wish to do this, please contact us using the contact details set out below.
-We may charge a £10 fee for complying with some of the requests made under this section if they are made before 25 May 2018.

 By post: Shepherd Neame Website Privacy, 17 Court Street, Faversham, Kent, ME13 7AX